 The Coastal CARES Student Emergency Fund will be used to provide emergency grants to assist qualifying students who have experienced hardships as a result of the COVID-19 crisis.
-These funds will be available to supplement amounts already disbursed in parts 1 & 2 of the Coastal CARES grant and will address unexpected emergency expenses related to cost of attendance (i.e. food, housing, course materials, technology, health care, & child care, etc.).
+These funds will be available to supplement amounts already disbursed in parts 1 and 2 of the Coastal CARES grant, and will address unexpected emergency expenses related to cost of attendance (i.e., food, housing, course materials, technology, health care, child care, etc).
 Other needs will be considered on a case-by-case basis.

 Who qualifies for the Coastal CARES Emergency Fund grants?

 In alignment with guidelines provided by the U.S. Department of Education and the University System of Georgia, students must meet all of the following qualifications to be eligible to receive grant funding:

 - Full or part-time Coastal Georgia students not exclusively enrolled in on-line courses at the institution as of March 13, 2020

 - Students who have completed the Free Application for Federal Student Aid (FAFSA) for the 2019-2020 academic year and qualify for Title IV funds.
 This typically means you have completed your FAFSA and were notified by the Financial Aid Office that you are eligible to receive federal loans/grants.